rassarg/RASSAR324_FTO2401_GROUPA2_Rasheeda-Sarguro_CDV01/README.md

     - Being more engaging with the Community Fridays team members.
     - Finding out from others in the industry how important it is to have a formal education in Software Development or if work experience is sufficient.
     - Finding out on sites like Reddit what steps and programming knowledge is needed to break into the industries mentioned, or what the best route to follow is if you're looking to be a completely freelance software developer.
+    - Find what sort of challenges online are the most helpful for honing your software development skills, and spend more time doing those.